stacks-network/stacks-core/docs/blockstack_naming_service.md

 garbage data and in turn prevents spammers from filling up BNS name databases with junk.

 In addition to the transaction fee, BNS imposes a *registration fee*.
-Not all names are created equal---some names are more desirable than others.
+Not all names are created equal--some names are more desirable than others.
 BNS uses the registration fee to ensure that more desirable names cost more, so they are less likely to be squatted.
 In addition, the registration fee is an incentive mechanism for developers to create and curate namespaces